GAurav7829/nodeJS/README.md

     os

 # Node JS Program Lifecycle
+    client=>request=>server=>response=>client

     node server.js  ->  Start Script    ->  Parse code, Register Variables and Functions    ->  event loop  ->  process.exit

+    NodeJS runs non-blocking JS code and uses an event-driven code (event-loop) for running your logic A Node program exits as soon as there is no more work to do
+    Note: the createServer() event never finishes by default

     event loop
         a loop process which is managed by nodeJS which keeps on running as long as there is work to do